Skip to main content

 Solution

 Let's create a feature flag called Cafe Notifications with two Targeting Rules: one that matches Android users and one that matches iOS users.
 Then change the THEN part of both to Percentage Options.
-Finally, set the percentages so that the feature is enabled for roughly the same number of users (e.g. 60% for Android users, 20% for iOS users).
+Finally, let's set the percentages so that the feature is enabled for roughly the same number of users (e.g. 60% for Android users, 20% for iOS users).

-Percentage Options based on other User Attributes
+Percentage Options based on other user attributes

 Context